collaborative-robotics/collaborative-robotics.github.io/surgical-robotics-challenge/challenge-3.md

 ### Test Conditions

 Test conditions will be the same as specified for [Challenge 2](./challenge-2.md), except that the challenge will begin with the right instrument holding the needle in a correct grasp.
+Note that it is necessary to call the `task_3_setup_init` method or publish the `task_3_setup/init` ROS topic to place the needle in the right instrument.

 ### Evaluation Metric